chalist/JUC/README.md

 - Real-time preview of converted data
 - Post author update capability
 - Duplicate username handling
+- Bulk update of post authors using post_id field

 ### JSON Format
 Your JSON file should be an array of objects containing user data.
 Example: